madMAx43v3r/chia-gigahorse/chiapos/README.md

 ## Limit GPU usage

-To disable GPU usage or to limit to a certain number of GPUs you can set environment variable:
+To limit usage to a certain number of GPUs you can set environment variable:
 ```
-export CHIAPOS_MAX_CUDA_DEVICES=0
-or
-export CHIAPOS_MAX_CUDA_DEVICES=1
+export CHIAPOS_MAX_CUDA_DEVICES=X
 ```
 For example if you have a fast and a slow GPU, set `CHIAPOS_MAX_CUDA_DEVICES=1`, to only use the fast one.